zlu883/noodel-js/CONTRIBUTING.md

 ## How you can contribute

-At this stage, Noodel is a brand new project that has just started.
+At this stage, Noodel is a fresh new project that has just started.
 Many aspects of it are still works in progress.
 As such, this guideline is just a basic draft, to be ironed out in the days to come.

 This also means there are many things you can contribute to.
 Including but not limited to:
 - Reporting bug and issues